 - ASKService – Student Academic Leaders available in person, by phone, email, Facebook and Twitter to answer any general or academic questions you might have

-- Learning Skills Advisors (LSA) – one-on-one, in person, phone or skype appointments to work intensively on specific study skills you want to build.
-LSAs can help you with everything from building a study plan to understanding referencing
+- Learning Skills Advisors (LSA) – one-on-one, in person, phone or Skype appointments to work intensively on specific study skills you want to build.
+LSAs can help you with everything from building a study plan to understanding referencing.

-Welfare, financial and other support services
+Wellbeing, financial and other support services

 Not all problems are academic problems – there are a number of other issues which can impact on your ability and/or desire to continue your studies.
 The most important thing to remember is that you are not alone.
 Whatever the problem might be, the University can offer assistance.